 Did you know that a simple hug can make a huge difference to your mental and physical health?!
 As can laughing, Vitamin D, time for reflection, and being kind to others.
-Here’s a quick guide to boosting those happy chemicals in our brains…
+Here’s a quick guide to boosting those happy endorphins and chemicals in our brains…

 Hugging is not only good for your health, but increases your sense of wellbeing.
 It stimulates production of lovely fuzzy warm hormone oxytocin, which is a great stress reliever; and hugging is obviously also a good way to bond with others.
 So wrap your arms around someone.
 And then make it a habit.

 Have you ever wondered why some days you wake up feeling ready to take on the world and other days you are fit for nothing?